blastza/investments/README.md

-# investments
+# investment
-Automating the withdrawal notice process for domain investors
+Application to automate the withdrawal process for investors